 This placeholder is based on the image from the DS version of the game.

-Sprites from the DS version that were probably used for testing during the early porting phase:
+These are sprites from the DS version that were probably used for testing during the early porting phase:

 Dummies and miscellaneous images: